bhaskarcodes/Hash-Calculator/README.md

 \<password\>:\<hashed value\>

 which can be split using ":" for getting the original password.

+Assumption : passwords.txt is in the same directory as hash_calculator.py